angular/angular/docs/CODING_STANDARDS.md

 #### Iteration

-Prefer `for of` to `Array.prototype.forEach`.
-The `for of` construct makes debugging easier and may reduce overhead from unnecessary function invocations (though browsers do generally optimize this well).
+Prefer `for` or `for of` to `Array.prototype.forEach`.
+The `forEach` API makes debugging harder and may increase overhead from unnecessary function invocations (though modern browsers do usually optimize this well).

 #### JsDoc comments